heyitsgautham/social-media-analytics/README.md

 - ✅ **Milestone 7**: Demo polish and comprehensive documentation
 - ✅ **Milestone 8**: Performance optimization with database indexing

+## ER DIAGRAM

 ---

-*Built with ❤️ using FastAPI, SQLAlchemy, PostgreSQL, and Redis*
+_Built with ❤️ using FastAPI, SQLAlchemy, PostgreSQL, and Redis_